5argon/Firestorm/README.md

 - Type excluded in a Document : Map inside a map (Map = dictionary of JSON not map as in world map), Geopoint (LatLng), Map for 1 level in a document is fine.
 - Any mentioned types that is in an array.
 Basically, recursive programming is hard and I don't want to mess with it + my game does not have nested map design.
 But hey!
 Array is implemented!
 A friend list per player for example can be strings in an array.
-- Receiving type must be a `class` with all public fields name matching names from Firestore.
+- Receiving type must be a `class` with all public fields name matching names from Firestore **exactly**, no missing fields, no unused fields.
 (It can't even be a property, see the unity test.)
 On getting component you must provide a concrete **type generic** with all fields known except `List<object>` which is used to receive Firestore array.
 It must be a `class` because it would be easy to do reflection to populate its value.
-It will be reflected by field name of the document to match with what's in your type.
-The remaining fields are left at default.
-You cannot substitute any fields with, for example, `Dictionary<string, string>`.
+It will be reflected by field name of the document to match with what's in your type
 - Transaction not supported.
 (Used for atomic operation that rolls back together when one thing fails)
 - Manual rollback not supported.
 (There is actually a REST endpoint for this, but too difficult to bother)
 - Batched write not supported.